 A few years ago, Dick and I contributed to a centenary book on the Italian architect-planner Giancarlo de Carlo edited by Paolo Ceccarelli, and I learned how many modernists—Gropius, Chermayeff, Moser (with whom he and Steiger worked on CERN), and de Carlo himself, among others—he knew personally through his work in Zurich and later in Italy.
 But he also knew the young Thomas Gordon Smith and his family from sharing a semester at the American Academy in Rome.
 He was good friends with Fumihiko Maki and others in Japan, including CED alumni Naomichi Kurata and Naomi Maki.
 His friendship with Professor Shigeru Ito led to a Visiting Chair at RCAST in Tokyo, part of Tokyo University.
 In France, he was long associated with the planners of Cergy-Pontoise new town, joining its summer/fall institutes with SOM’s Phil Enquist.

 We spoke weekly at Strada and then over Zoom, often with Emily Marthinsen.
 Dick sent us notes and links until a week before his death.
 (After holding cancer at bay nine years ago, he told me, “Well, since I’m not dead I’d better get my car seats recovered.”)
 We thought he had nine lives, but alas he didn’t.
 Along with his family, he leaves a throng of people who treasured his friendship and benefited from his counsel.
 We’ll all miss him.

-Parman is a visiting scholar at CED and co-founder of the award-winning quarterly, Design Book Review.
-He lives in Berkeley.
+— John J. Parman, CED Visiting Scholar and co-founder of the award-winning quarterly, Design Book Review